 Don’t overfill the smaller cookie cut-outs with the candies.
 If you do, the mixture will probably bubble over and set on the dough.
 This means the cookies will look a little messy.
 They’ll taste the same but take care when pouring the mixture into the hole for the best-looking results.

 How to Serve Hard Candy Melt Cookies

-Serve these gluten free stained glass Christmas cookies with a hole in the middle with your favourite drink or as dessert.
-They’re wonderful for Christmas or you can make pink-centred ones for Valentine’s Day or orange and black ones for Halloween!
+Serve these Christmas stained glass cookies with your favourite drink or as dessert.
+They’re wonderful for Christmas or you can make pink-centred stained glass cookies for Valentine’s Day or orange and black ones for Halloween!
 I love recipes like windowpane cookies that are so versatile!

 Find these cookies and others in my holiday cookie box